ludiosarchive/Protojson/README.txt

 This package mostly follows the Divmod Coding Standard:
 	http://divmod.org/trac/wiki/CodingStandard
 except:
--	Use hard tabs for indentation and alignment.
+-	Use hard tabs for indentation.
+-	Use hard tabs only at the beginning of a line.
 -	Prefer to have lines <= 80 characters, but always less than 100.
 -	In docstrings, use epytext, but don't use @param, @type, etc.
-	No one knows how to maintain those.
+	Few people know how to maintain those annotations.